sagemath/sagewiki_to_gh-2022-10-10/graph_db_survey.md

  * can use  to check properties
  * 13,598 graphs in the database (run empty query)
  * free, but closed source

+Notes from the author (Jason Grout):

+Version 1 (as reviewed above):
+ * Includes all graphs having 8 or fewer vertices.
+ * Uses MySQL on the backend and PHP scripts to query the database.
+ * Most data (graph parameters, subgraphs, etc.) in the first version was generated using a combination of the Mathematica Combinatorica package, Magma, Brendan !McKay's pickg program with various options, custom C programs, and shell scripts to translate things into SQL INSERT statements.
+ * Pictures were done using the graphviz software.
+ * PHP scripts and SQL source available (and usable in SAGE) upon request.
+ * Properties include degree sequence properties, spectrum properties, automorphism group properties, induced subgraph and forbidden subgraph properties, complements, standard graph invariants (girth, radius, clique number, connectivity, Eulerian, planar, perfect, etc.).
+Each of these is query-able and displayable.
+ * Main identifier is BD !McKay's graph6 code.

+Version 2 (in progress and almost done as of January 2007):
+ * Will include all graphs up through 9 vertices (288,266 graphs).
+ * Data is being completely regenerated using Mathematica Combinatorica package, Magma, and other programs.
+All programs used to do this are available upon request so they can be inspected for correctness.
+ * Database is being moved to SQLite and/or PostgreSQL.
+The web interface will probably remain much the same.
+A standalone [http://www.riverbankcomputing.co.uk/pyqt/ PyQT] front-end is also being developed (with GPL license by requirement of PyQT).
+ * SQLite database and SQL source available (and usable in SAGE) upon request.